CSCfi/csc-user-guide/docs/computing/installing/index.md

 ### Compiling

-HPC software written using languages such as C, C++ or Fortran need to be compiled before installing.
-Guidelines on compiling software on CSC supercomputer can be find from the links below.
+HPC software written using programming languages such as C, C++ or Fortran need to be compiled before installing.
+Guidelines on compiling software on CSC supercomputer can be found from the links below.
 A list of available HPC libraries that may need to be linked upon compiling is also provided.

 - [Compiling on Puhti](compiling-puhti.md)
 - [Compiling on Mahti](compiling-mahti.md)